bluesky-social/social-app/docs/deploy-ota.md

         ![other-ota-options](./img/other-ota-options.png)

   - Triple check the branch selection.
+    - You selected the correct branch
+    - You selected the "Production" channel
+    - You entered the correct version in the format of `1.X.0`.
   - Press “Run Workflow”

 In about five minutes, the new deployment should be available for download.
 To test: